joshuaccarroll/README/README.md

 _And it's a little crazy._

-1. My wife and I have been married for 18 years, and we're finally beginning to figure each other out.
+1. My wife and I have been married for eighteen years, and we're finally beginning to figure each other out.
 A little. :)
 2. We have two biological daughters and two foster daughters.
 The youngest is one year old, the oldest is fourteen.
 If I seem tired, this is why.
 3. I don't play video games, and only a little television.
 I am caught up on The Mandalorian, so feel free to discuss your theories with me.
 4. Reading is my TV, and I read a lot.
 You are welcome to connect with me on [Goodreads](http://goodreads.com/JoshTellsAStory) if you have an account there.